ssc-project/ssc/README.md

 ## Development

+> [!Warning]
-Svelte oxide is still in it's early stages of development, a lot of features still need to be implemented before it is ready for production use.
+> Svelte Oxide is still in it's early stages of development and should not be used in production code.

+A lot of features still need to be implemented before it is ready for production use.

 Here's a feature roadmap: